Proven-Paradox/shaper-system/Handbook.md

 * The target can move an extra square when making default movements.
 (This does not affect Abilities that involve movement.)

 #### Hit and Run
-When you use a melee range Attack, you can move one square as part of the Attack.
+Once per turn, when you use a melee range Attack, you can move one square as part of the Attack.
 You can do this before or after making the Attack.

 #### Improved Healing
 When casting a Healing Ability, you may roll an additional ten-sided die.
 Remove the lowest die from your total result.